-The Business Units shall file and pay their VAT returns on a monthly basis by the 20th day of the subsequent month, or on a quarterly basis by the 30th day of the subsequent quarter (for companies with prior year annual revenue of VND 50 billion or less).
+The Business Units shall file and pay their VAT returns on a monthly basis by the 20th day of the subsequent month, Individuals are subject to Vietnamese PIT based upon their or on a quarterly basis by the 30th day of the subsequent tax resident status, i.e. PIT on their worldwide incomes for tax residents or PIT on Vietnam sourced income for non-tax quarter (for companies with prior year annual revenue of VND 50 billion or less). residents.